 Let’s be honest: No amount of fancy decor can hide that ugly, tangled ball of wires behind your TV or computer.
 Plus, it makes your space look sloppy.
 Take a minute to organize the cords, using some Velcro, zip-ties, or rubber bands to neatly wrap them up.

 Think about how many grubby hands have touched your home’s door handles and light switches.
 Like it or not, the spots that we clean the least can carry thousands of germs.
+(Here are the high-touch surfaces you should be cleaning daily.)
 Spend a minute wiping down the door handles and light switches in one room.
 For a particularly greasy spot, a damp rag dipped in dishwashing soap should do the trick.

 Tidying up a cluttered space doesn’t need to break the bank.
 Find a decorative tray at your local secondhand store, place it in a central area of your space, and fill it with random items that don’t already have a home, such as keys, sunglasses, or even mail.

 Don’t miss these creative small space storage ideas.

 Because your bed is the focal point of your bedroom, it will set the tone for the rest of the space, minimalist Joshua Becker writes in The More of Less: Finding the Life You Want Under Everything You Own.
 So take one minute to make your bed; your mom would be proud.

 Find out 13 secrets of people who always have a clean house.

 Create a Donation Spot

 No need to hang on to a shirt that is too small or pants that are too big.
 Instead, carve out a small section in your home for storing items you plan to donate.
 It could be a bin, a shelf, or even a corner of a closet—anything that separates unwanted apparel until you can make a trip to Goodwill.